neuropsychology/neuropsychology.R/README.md

 ---
 ## Contribute
+- You need some help?
+You found a bug?
+You would like to request a new feature?
+  Just open an [issue](https://github.com/neuropsychology/neuropsychology.R/issues) :relaxed:

-Want to add features?
-Correct bugs?
-You're more than welcome to contribute :wink:
+- Want to add yourself a feature?
+Correct a bug?
+You're more than welcome to contribute!
   Check this tutorial ([French](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-FR.md) or [English](https://github.com/neuropsychology/Courses/blob/master/Programing/Github/Contribute-EN.md)) to see how to submit your changes on github.

-You can also contribute by opening [issues](https://github.com/neuropsychology/neuropsychology.R/issues) for feature request, help, bug signaling etc.

 ---
 ## Citation